 The EU General Data Protection Regulation (GDPR) is a new comprehensive EU data privacy law that took effect on May 25, 2018.

-Enterpret has taken various steps to give customers assurance that the use of Enterpret’s products and services are consistent with the GDPR:
+Enterpret has taken various steps to give customers assurance that the use of Enterpret’s products and services is consistent with the GDPR:

 Data Protection Agreements are established with relevant customers and third parties to ensure appropriate processing and safeguards are in place for EU personal data.

 We have standardized processes and technical capabilities in order to help our customers respond to data subject requests for access, rectification or erasure of personal data maintained by Enterpret.

 We apply a risk-based approach in the selection and monitoring of all third-party vendor relationships.

 Subprocessors: Enterpret uses third-party services for business & operational efficiency.
 These subprocessors have limited access to requisite customer data in order to provide specific functionality within our service.
 We establish data protection agreements that require third-party services to adhere to confidentiality and privacy commitments that we have made to our customers.
 For a list of current subprocessors, please contact us via email at email@example.com.

 Enterpret is a service provider, as defined by the California Consumer Privacy Act of 2018 (“CCPA”) which is a California state law that went into effect on January 1, 2020.
 CCPA gives California consumers new privacy rights and creates new obligations for businesses that are covered by the law.